miccou/lockerr/README.md

 # lockerr
-Lockerr bug reports and feature requests
+Sadly, Lockerr is closed source.
+This repo is used for bug reports and feature requests.